saychuwho/IMRLEnv/README.md

   - Total action size : 12

 - Reward
-  - At every step, "scaled total average waiting time" will given as minus reward
+  - ~~At every step, "scaled total average waiting time" will given as minus reward~~
+    - step reward is not given now.
   - At the end of episode, "scaled total average traveling time will given as plus reward

 - End of Episode